LungCellAtlas/HLCA/README.md

 ## [The integrated Human Lung Cell Atlas](https://www.biorxiv.org/content/10.1101/2022.03.10.483747v1)

 Welcome to the github page of the intgrated Human Lung Cell Atlas (HLCA).
-Here, you will find:
-* scripts to reproduce the analysis
-* links to all places you can find, download, explore, and use the HLCA
+Here, you will find some explanations about the HLCA, and links to all places you can find, download, explore, and use the HLCA

 ## What is the HLCA?
 If you're still wondering this, maybe check out the [paper](https://www.biorxiv.org/content/10.1101/2022.03.10.483747v1).
 In brief, it is the first integrated, universal transcriptomic reference of the human lung on the single-cell level.